tanmaysharma231/tanmaysharma231/README.md

 ## What I'm Working On

 **SEC Regulatory Document Interpreter**

-A pipeline that takes raw SEC regulatory PDFs and produces structured obligations with CFR citations, then interprets each one using the SEC's own comment responses.
-The insight that drove it: extraction is not the hard part.
-Interpretation is.
+    A pipeline that takes raw SEC regulatory PDFs and produces structured obligations with CFR citations, then interprets each one with grounding in the SEC's own reasoning.
+The core insight: extraction is not the hard part — interpretation is.
 Figuring out what an obligation means operationally, what is ambiguous, and what a company actually needs to change is where the real difficulty lives.

     Built and tested on the 2023 SEC Cybersecurity Disclosure Rule (Release 33-11216).
-Current approach uses structural document parsing to identify obligation sections deterministically before passing to an LLM, with a secondary fallback pass to catch scope modifiers and implied requirements.

-- Stage 1: Structural ingestion with no LLM, heading detection, chunk scoring
-- Stage 2: Structure-first obligation extraction with CFR citations and schema validation
-- Stage 3: Interpretation using context bundles built from SEC comment responses and live CFR API data
+    Stage 1 — Structural Ingestion (no LLM) Heading-aware section builder with deterministic section detection, chunk scoring via hot-zone flags (has_obligations, has_definitions, has_dates, has_scope), and subsection role classification (proposed / comments / final / other).
+Chunk sizing targets ~4000 chars with 600-char overlap within sections.

+    Stage 2 — Structure-First Extraction
+    Obligation extraction using only final-rule and codified-text chunks.
+Schema-validated output with CFR citations, trigger conditions, deadlines, and disclosure fields.
+A secondary bin pass catches scope modifiers, implied requirements, and missed obligations the main extractor skipped.

+    Stage 3 — Agentic Interpretation
+    Lean-start context model: each obligation starts with only its own source chunks.
+The LLM signals what it needs via lookup requests; the pipeline fetches targeted passages from the document, then re-interprets once with the augmented context.
+A CFR reference resolution loop fetches live regulatory text via the US CFR API.
+Obligations can declare parent relationships — e.g. a national security delay exception flagging itself as a subset of the main 8-K filing obligation.

+    Stage 4 — LLM-as-Judge Evaluation
+    ID-agnostic coverage scoring against reference criteria drawn from SEC releases and compliance publications.
+The judge evaluates the full set of interpretations collectively per criterion, not just the ID-matched entry, so obligations split by the extractor are scored correctly.

-Tools: Python, GPT-4o, Pydantic, SEC EDGAR API, US CFR API
+    Tools: Python, GPT-4o / GPT-4o-mini, Pydantic, LangChain, SEC EDGAR API, US CFR API

 ---